Make Amazing Gifts! Let me take the stress out of Holiday gift giving. Learn More

 More Easy Ways to Make Slime!

-Here are the ones we make again and again at our home.
-You will find that most all of these recipes are made without borax powder.
-Liquid starch does contain a little bit of borax and contact solution contains boric acid.
-Don’t forget you can also use contact lens solution if you prefer.
 I think you will find that the following recipes are safe and won’t irritate the skin.
-However, always make sure to wash hands after playing with slime and adult supervision is best.
+However, always make sure to wash hands after playing with slime, and adult supervision is best.

-Clear slime needs to set a few days but is super stretchy and CLEAR!
+This clear glue slime recipe needs to set a few days but is super stretchy and CLEAR!

 Have you tried butter slime?
 It is more like a stretchy clay.